MBilalQureshi/iq-quiz-game-js/README.md

 ![Screenshot of IQ Quiz Game website mockup](/documentation/readme_img/Mockup-p2-js.png)

-## Features
-- On Main screen
 ## User Stories

-#### As a Challenger
+### As a Challenger
-- As a challenger I want to nagivate through the website without any issue.
+- I can nagivate through the website without any issue.
 - I can put my knowledege to test .
 - I can select from the levels of difficulty.
 - I can keep track of correct answers.